All Episodes

 And that those are probably, since all our energy on Earth comes from the sun, those are probably the overall overwhelming force.

-Well, some even say that the carbon dioxide increase is following the warming, not the other other way around.
+Well, some even say that the carbon dioxide increase is following the warming, not the other way around.

-Any words for the Weather Channel?
+Any words for the weather channel?

-I want to see a study, Jason.
+I'd like to see a study, Jason.

 I'd like to see a study that would determine if perhaps warm air can hold more carbon dioxide than cold air.